Noisy Interactive Quantum Communication: Results in Other Models

 \subsection{Noisy Entanglement}

 The last model we consider is a further variation on the shared entanglement model, in which, along with the noisy classical links between the honest parties, the entanglement these parties share is also noisy.
-Details will appear in a future version of this work.